The current queen of England is Queen Elizabeth II, she was born on 21 April 1926 and has just celebrated her 94th birthday this April (2020).

-The official celebrations always take place during a Saturday in June and not on her actual birthday.
-This year they will take place on 11 June, a day after the Juke of Edinburgh’s 95th birthday.
+The official celebrations always take place during a Saturday in June and not on her actual birthday. *** In 2020 the celebration was canceled due to the COVID-19 ***

 As part of the official celebrations that take place at Horse Guards Parade, you can see the Trooping the Colour, this started as an annual military parade taking place in spring where different regiments displayed their flags or “colours” so other soldiers would know what regiment had what colours.
 It was George II that combined this with his birthday in 1748 to ensure he had good weather for the official birthday, and it has been adopted by all the monarchs since.